haishanh/hexo-theme-zxcvb/README.md

-## hexo-theme-zxcvb

 ![zxcvb](https://github.com/haishanh/hexo-theme-zxcvb/blob/master/_assets/zxcvb-black.png)

 zxcvb is a theme for [hexo][hexo].

 ### Usage

-To use theme, you just need to clone this repo into the themes directory of your hexo site.
+To use this theme, you just need to clone this repo into directory `themes` of your hexo site.

 ```sh
 cd /path/to/your/hexo/site